The Renters' Rights Bill: What You Need to Know

 The rental market has recently been subject to increasing scrutiny as landlords, tenants, and legislators tackle the need for fairer housing policies.

-One of the most significant developments is the introduction of the ‘Renters Rights Bill’, which is set to be the biggest transformation to the private rented sector for over 30 years, delivering new and stronger protections for tenants but inadvertently making it substantially more challenging for landlords to regain possession of their property due the abolishment of ‘no fault evictions’.
+One of the most significant developments is the introduction of the ‘Renters Rights Bill’, which is set to be the biggest transformation to the private rented sector for over 30 years.
+The bill will deliver new and stronger protections for tenants but inadvertently make it substantially more challenging for landlords to regain possession of their property due to the abolishment of ‘no fault evictions’.

 The Renter’s Rights Bill draws on the Renters Reform Bill, introduced by the Conservative Government in 2023.

-However, the Labour government has committed to implement this change.
+However, the Labour government has committed to implementing this change.

 The Bill received its first reading in the House of Commons on 11 September 2024 and successfully passed its second reading on 9 October 2024.

-Our Property Litigation Lawyers explain everything you need about the Renters Rights Bill.
+Our Property Litigation Lawyers explain everything you need to know about the Renters Rights Bill.

 Speak To Our Property Litigation Solicitors